0xSheller/reth_helper/readme.md

 ## Setup

 _This script was tested on ubuntu 22.04 on both aarch64 and x86_64.
 These are the only two supported architecture types by reth.
-If they add support for others, i will update the script to support them._
+If they add support for others, I will update the script to support them._

 Before running the scripts, ensure that you have set up your environment variables in the `.env` file.
 Here is an example: